FREEZE TRAVEL PROGRAM FAQ

 Q: I'm new to travel hockey, what should I expect regarding the amount of travel?

 A: We have 2 practices a week, an optional power skating class, and 1-2 games per weekend.
 The season begins after Labor Day and ends in March.
 We have home and away games.
 Games range from Northern Virginia to the Eastern Shore.
 We also have nearby games in Howard County, Laurel, and others.
 Typically, each team will choose to play in 2-4 tournaments a year.
 Some of the tournaments will be local and some can be away.
 You should expect an excellent coach–to-player ratio, and to develop friendships that last a lifetime.
+Some of our teams participate in the EJEPL.
+This league typically starts at the end of August and consists of 16 games in total.
+It will have 2 showcase style tournaments of 4 games each and 8 league games.
+For more information on the Freeze policies, click here.

 Q: Who do I contact if I have questions beforehand?